markmead/alpinejs-sticky/README.md

 ## Options

-There's one option you can use to manipulate how the `x-sticky` instance works.

-- `x-sticky-root` (`-1px 0px 0px 0px`)
+**`x-sticky-inactive`**

+This allows you to pass classes that apply to the element when it's not stuck.
+These will be toggled alongside the active classes.

+Using this means you do not need an `! important` modifier with your CSS.

+**`x-sticky-root`**

+By default this is `-1px 0px 0px 0px`.

 [MDN IntersectionObserver API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).

-> Note: I've removed the ability to adjust the `threshold`, it doesn't seem
-> necessary when working with sticky elements.
+I have removed the `x-sticky-threshold` option as I found it unnecessary through my uses.

 ### Stats